Do You Need a Federal Employee Discrimination Attorney?

 Federal employment law is a highly specialized field, different from general employment law.
 A federal discrimination attorney understands the technicalities of regulations, statutes, and case law about federal employees.

 In addition, a federal discrimination attorney knows the nuances of federal discrimination laws and how they apply to your situation.
 The Law Office of Justin Schnitzer can help, whether it’s related to age, race, gender, or any other form of discrimination.
-Contact us today or call 202-964-4878 to schedule your free, confidential consultation.
+Contact us today or call 202-964-4878 to schedule your initial confidential consultation.

 2. Providing Guidance and Support